-JCM went to $450,000 for Hip 413, a son of MASTERY out of the Tiznow mare Texas Gem.
+JCM went to $450,000 for hip 413 at the Fasig-Tipton Selected Yearlings Showcase, a son of MASTERY out of the Tiznow mare Texas Gem.
 The colt was consigned by Eaton Sales, Agent, and bred in Kentucky by LNJ Foxwoods, SB Racing Corp, Anglo-American Thoroughbreds, et al.

-The hammer dropped at $400,000 for Hip 350, a bay filly out of Shared Account (Pleasantly Perfect), who herself is a G1 winner and earner of over $1.6 million.
-This daughter of MASTERY is a half-sister to the 2019 Breeders’ Cup Juvenile Fillies (G2) Champion SHARING (Speightstown), who is now a millionaire after winning the Edgewood Stakes at Churchill Downs on the Kentucky Oaks undercard.
+The hammer dropped at $400,000 for hip 350 at the Fasig-Tipton Selected Yearlings Showcase, a bay filly out of Shared Account (Pleasantly Perfect), who herself is a G1 winner and earner of over $1.6 million.
+This daughter of MASTERY is a half-sister to the 2019 Breeders’ Cup Juvenile Fillies (G2) Champion Sharing (Speightstown), who is now a millionaire after winning the Edgewood Stakes (G2) at Churchill Downs on the Kentucky Oaks undercard.
 The filly was bred and consigned by Sam-Son Farms (KY), and purchased by John McComack Bloodstock.

-MASTERY’s first weanlings sold up to $325,000 last November, and he sold the highest-priced short yearling at $365,000 – at Keeneland January – amongst freshman sires.
-Click here to see a complete list of the MASTERY yearlings being offered in Books 1 and 2 at Keeneland.
+MASTERY’s first weanlings sold up to $325,000 last November, and he sold the highest-priced short yearling of $365,000 – at Keeneland January – amongst freshman sires.
+Look for more yearlings by MASTERY at the upcoming Fasig-Tipton October Sale!